Kevin R. Gehringer, Ph.D.

 For more information on Kevin's experience and education, see his

-C.V. as a
+C.V. as a web page or

 PDF file.